cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/loading-dgelist-data-into-microbiomestat.md

 ---
 description: >-
-  Learn the steps to efficiently import DGEList data structures into MicrobiomeStat for streamlined analysis.
+  Learn the steps to  convert DGEList data format into MicrobiomeStat data format.
 ---

-# Converting DGEList Data into MicrobiomeStat
+# Converting DGEList Data Format into MicrobiomeStat Data Format

-This guide will assist you in transferring data from the DGEList format to MicrobiomeStat.
+This guide will assist you in converting DGEList data format into MicrobiomeStat format.

 Before we proceed with the conversion, let's examine the original structure of our DGEList data: